 The first Senior Pastor was Rev. Fred Wilhoite, who was called in June in 1953 and served for three years.
 He was succeeded by Dr. D.A.
 Williams, who was called in 1956 and served for 22 years until the time of his passing in February 1978.
 After an interim period Dr. Ward Walker was called in 1979 and served only a brief 9 month period.
 After an additional interim period, Dr. John Wheeler was called in 1980 and served for 12 years until 1992.
 Following a 10-month interim period, Dr. Marc Dreyer was called in the summer of 1993 and retired in February of 2016.
 Following a 15-month interim period Jacob Bice, was called to the pastor in the summer of 2017.

 MBC has a heart for missions and cooperation with other like-minded churches.
-Since its inception, it has contributed generously to the Cooperative Program, currently giving 10% of its offering to that cause.
-The church also takes up an annual missions offering for international, North American, State missions, and church planting (currently supporting church plants in India).
+Since its inception, it has contributed generously to the Cooperative Program, currently giving to an annual offering for Gospel-spreading efforts internationally, in Oklahoma, in North America, and in India.